-Note that vxclustadm reads main.cf for cluster configuration information and is therefore not dependent upon VCS to be running.
+Note that vxclustadm reads the main.cf configuration file for cluster configuration information and is therefore not dependent upon VCS to be running.
 You do not need to run the vxclustadm startnode command as normally the hastart (VCS start) command starts CVM automatically.

-To verify whether CVM is started properly:
+To verify whether CVM is started properly, run the following command: